hastyjr/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-### This kickstarter analysis is to provide an understanding of the fundraising goals and outcomes and how different campaings faired in relation to launch dates and funding goals.
-Below you will find some visualizations of campaign outcomes based on their launch dates and their funding goals.
+### _**This kickstarter analysis is to provide an understanding of the fundraising goals and outcomes and how different campaings faired in relation to launch dates and funding goals.
+Below you will find some visualizations of campaign outcomes based on their launch dates and their funding goals.**_
+---
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date